AishwaryaJadhav9850/Linked-List/README.md

 # Singly Linked List Implmentation in JAVA and Python:

 ## Singly Linked List Python Implementation
-...
-DE - Spyder 3.2.6
+- IDE - Spyder 3.2.6
-...
-Python - 3.6
+- Python - 3.6

 ### Methods Implemented:
-..* Linked List Creation
+* Linked List Creation
-..* Display Linked List - llist.display()
+* Display Linked List - llist.display()
-..* Insert node at the end of Linked List- llist.insertAtEnd() ..* Insert node at the beginning of a Linked List - llist.insertAtBeginning() ..* Insert after a specific node in a Linked List- llist.insertAfterNode() ..* Delete a node in a Linked List- llist.deleteNode() ..* Delete last node of a Linked List- llist.deleteLastNode() ..* Delete first node of a Linked List- llist.deleteFirstNode() ..* Reverse Linked List- llist.reverse()
+* Insert node at the end of Linked List- llist.insertAtEnd()
+* Insert node at the beginning of a Linked List - llist.insertAtBeginning()
+* Insert after a specific node in a Linked List- llist.insertAfterNode()
+* Delete a node in a Linked List- llist.deleteNode()
+* Delete last node of a Linked List- llist.deleteLastNode()
+* Delete first node of a Linked List- llist.deleteFirstNode()
+* Reverse Linked List- llist.reverse()

 ****